 “Designing for voice is still in it’s early stages of development; it will be interesting to see how designers move beyond the visual and apply their understanding of people and behaviour to craft a whole new set of experiences.”

 Inspiration to this general trend is found in the learning design field.
 Now it is making its way into management and marketing etc.

-This is also the intersection where design meets neuroscience, where the keyword for the designer is neuroplasticity and the task is to design to interact in ways that make the brain change and adapt.
-To in the next step lead to reshaping behaviour and experience in the direction that the designer targets with her or his work, in addition, this is basically what learning design is all about.
+This is also the intersection where design meets neuroscience.
+Where the keyword for the designer is neuroplasticity.
+While the task is to design to interact in ways that make the brain change and adapt.
+To in the next step lead to reshaping behaviour and experience in the direction that the designer targets with her or his work.
+In addition, this is basically what learning design is all about.

 The purpose of the format is to with interactivity empower stories and other content in the form of a book to increase motivation, inspiration as well as make learning more effective.
 The outcome is thereby an empowering experience of the book’s timeless power.
 Storyteller PublishingLab and Storyteller On Demand